La Femme Nikita (film): Production

-Based on the success of Le Grand Bleu, Gaumont agreed to finance Nikita without having seen a script.
+Due to the success of Besson's previous film The Big Blue (1988), Gaumont agreed to finance Nikita without having seen a script.
 Nikita cost 39 million francs to make, and was a co-production between Besson's company Les Films du Loup, Gaumont, and Cecchi Gori Group Tiger Cinematographica.

 Release

 Nikita premiered in Paris at the Grand Rex on 21 February 1990.
-On its first week in Paris, the film had 113,900 spectators.
-By the year 2000, the film had 828,867 spectators in Paris.
+In its first week in Paris, the film had 113,900 spectators.
+By 2000, the film had 828,867 spectators in Paris.